Agredas/AppDentalClinicFrontend/README.md

 ## Introduction

-AppDentalClinic is an application for a Dental Clinic where clients can register and make appointments, cancel them or view them all, you can also be an administrator and see all the appointments of all the users.
+AppDentalClinic is a responsive application for a Dental Clinic where clients can register and make appointments, cancel them or view them all, you can also be an administrator and see all the appointments of all the users.

 - Links:
   - Repository: [GitHub](https://github.com/Agredas/AppDentalClinicFrontend)